 In my humble opinion, and being an avid admirer of Sir Charles Darwin and his closing statement: “Evolve or Perish” and being a scientist by profession and thanks to many experts in the field that mentored me and contributed greatly to my following statements, I would: Switch to the most modern & proven Automatic Process Control with Triple Redundancy Control (as we did during my years at the NASA-Apollo Lunar adventure just 50 years old last July 20th).
 But, is it wise to do a heart transplant to an old man like me?

-What other options do our aging NPPs have?
+What other options do our aging I&C rooms in Nuclear Power Plants have?

-What would I do if I was the owner, COO, CEO, CFO, (Bean Counter), I&C Manager or stockholder at a NPP?_____
+What would I do if I was the owner, COO, CEO, CFO, (Bean Counter), I&C Manager, or stockholder at an NPP?

-Observe: a) What are the results of the Oconee NPP experiment in digitalization of their NPP?
-Will they ever get ROI? ____
+a) What are the results of the Oconee NPP experiment in the digitalization of their NPP?
+Will they ever get ROI?

-Document: Do the research and implement your first prototype to prove your theorem and get to work.
+Do the research and implement your prototype to prove your theorem and get to work.
 Remember: “Inventing is an instant of inspiration and an entire life of perspiration”